Stacy Hollowell

-Stacy Hollowell (born August 1, 1975) is an American basketball coach who is the current head coach of the New Orleans Privateers men's basketball team.
+Stacy Hollowell (born August 1, 1975) is an American basketball coach who is the current head coach of the LSU New Orleans Privateers men's basketball team.
 He previously coached for the St. Edward's Hilltoppers, Western Kentucky Hilltoppers, for the Qatar senior and youth national teams, Manama Sports Club, at LCC International University, for the Loyola Wolf Pack, Ole Miss Rebels and Texas Southern Tigers.

 Early life

 Hollowell was born in Shreveport, Louisiana, and grew up in Mandeville.
 He attended Mandeville High School and played four years of basketball.
 He graduated from St. Edward's University in Texas with a degree in economics in 2001.